sebek78/snnotebook/README.md

 ### Done

-&check; Add empty list message, about page and 404 page
+&check; Add empty list message, about page and 404 page\
+&check; Edit notes by double-clicking or touch 2 seconds on mobile

 ### Prerequisites

-&Tilde; Edit notes by double-clicking (add double-tap for mobile)\
 &Tilde; Add stylesheet\
 &minus; Add creation date to note and sort it by oldest and newest\
 &minus; Check/uncheck notes\